sQu1rr/convw/README.md

 - Now imagine we add another argument to the callback - only 2 places must be changed if you are using this library - callback type and the call

+## More applications
+- Callback that are called in more general callbacks which are called in even more general callback
+- Callback array/vector (since all types are the same after conversion)

 ## Brief Docs
 ### sq::convw::convw&lt;Callback&gt; function
 Wraps provided callable type into Convenient Callback